Researchers are very eager to safely store their data. | Renate Mattiszik

 The challenges of data storage

-The two infographics The evolution of data storage (GoCanvas, 2014) and The history of digital storage (Mashable, 2011) provide good insight into the transience of storage media, the carriers of information.
+The two infographic The evolution of data storage (GoCanvas, 2014) provides good insight into the transience of storage media, the carriers of information.
 Perhaps a researcher once thought he or she was doing a good job by backing up the research data on a USB stick, but how long will these storage media still exist?
 Will you be able to retrieve the data stored on such a stick later on?
 For example, not all laptops still have a USB port.
 And if a researcher does succeed in retrieving the data from such a stick, can it still be read by the software which is used at that moment?
 And how do you prevent data from being lost altogether?
 There are plenty of data horror stories that clearly illustrate the risk of data loss (Pinboard, n.d.).

 Research data can become unreadable in roughly two ways: